solliancenet/azure-synapse-analytics-workshop-400/day-03/lab08-monitoring.md

 ![](media/ex05-workload-classifier.png)

-4. Let's confirm that there are no active queries being run by `BusinessAnalystNYC`.  **select** the SQL Command between lines #25-31 and **run**.
+4. Let's confirm that there are no active queries being run by `asa.sql.workload02`.  **select** the SQL Command between lines #25-31 and **run**.

 ![](media/ex05-workload-isolation-confirm.png)

-5. Let's flood the system with queries and see what happens for `BusinessAnalystNYC`.
+5. Let's flood the system with queries and see what happens for `asa.sql.workload02`.
 To do this, we will run a Azure Synapse Pipeline which triggers queries.
-Select the `Orchestrate` Tab. **Run** `Execute BusinessAnalystNYC Script` Pipeline, which will run / trigger  `BusinessAnalystNYC` queries.
+Select the `Orchestrate` Tab. **Run** `Lab 8 - ExecuteBusinessAnalystQueries` Pipeline, which will run / trigger  `asa.sql.workload02` queries.

-6. Let us see what happened to all the `BusinessAnalystNYC` queries we just triggered as they flood the system. **select** the SQL Command between lines #44-50 and **run**.
+6. Let us see what happened to all the `asa.sql.workload02` queries we just triggered as they flood the system. **select** the SQL Command between lines #44-50 and **run**.

 ![](media/ex05-check-system-flood.png)